 The current Printculture team includes:

-Jonathan Cohen / Freelance writer and editor; reformed intellectual hooligan.
+Jonathan Cohen / Freelance writer and editor; literacy tutor with delusions of efficacy; reformed intellectual hooligan.

 Victor Fan / A Martian feline creature that tramples on the field of film and media studies, lecturing secretly coded theoretical thoughts on the GAZE, football, opium and other kinds of delightful queer pleasures to the new British generation at King’s College London.

 Eric Hayot / Professor of Comparative Literature and Asian Studies at Penn State; avid cyclist; author of On Literary Worlds; proud dad; lover of camel trivia; suspiciously frequent maker of penis jokes.